 Even better, maca is also scientifically proven to help treat erectile dysfunction.
 Thus, by taking maca supplements, you improve your chances of overcoming both erectile dysfunction and depression.

-You may be able to recover from depression and erectile dysfunction if you take Malegenix, a male sex enhancement supplement that’s safe and effective.
-Malegenix contains maca as well as other natural remedies for erectile dysfunction like tongkat ali.
+You may be able to recover from depression and erectile dysfunction if you take all-natural male enhancement supplement, a sex enhancement supplement that’s safe and effective.
+It contains maca as well as other natural remedies for erectile dysfunction like tongkat ali.

 Scientifically referred to as Eurycoma longifolia, tongkat ali is a proven adaptogen that can help restore your cortisol-testosterone hormonal balance.
 Because of this property, tongkat ali is able to help improve your psychological mood state and relieve your symptoms of stress, anxiety, and depression.

-Aside from maca and tongkat ali, Malegenix also contains Tribulus terrestris and horny goat weed.
+Aside from maca and tongkat ali, natural male enhancement supplement also contains Tribulus terrestris and horny goat weed.
 These two medicinal plants have long been used in traditional medicine as natural remedies for male sexual dysfunction and infertility.